 If you would like to volunteer with Turner’s House in Twickenham for your Arts Award, please look at the Arts Award page under Learning.

-Wednesday 28th March 2018 ‘Turner versus Constable: the Great British Paint Off’ 8pm (drinks from 7.30pm) in the Hyde Room, York House, Richmond Road, TW1 3AA
+Wednesday 17th October at 8pm (drinks from 7.30pm) in the Hyde Room, York House, Richmond Road, TW1 3AA

 No booking required.
 Members £1; guests £6

-The AGM is open to all members.
-The Summer Party is a ticketed event, at £12 per ticket (or £10 if booked in advance) to include a complimentary glass of wine or soft drink and refreshments.
-To book, contact email@example.com.
+A chance to socialise and celebrate.
+This event, open to all members, is a ticketed event, at £12 per ticket (or £10 if booked in advance) to include a complimentary glass of wine or soft drink, and refreshments.
+Booking forms will be sent to members.